-Interest Rate Effect on Net Interest Margin
+Interest Rate Effect on Net Income

 Our operating results depend in large part on differences between the income earned on our assets and our cost of borrowing.
 The cost of our borrowings generally is based on prevailing market interest rates.
 During a period of rising interest rates, our borrowing costs generally increase while the yields earned on our leveraged fixed-rate mortgage assets remain static, which could result in a decline in our net interest spread and net interest margin.
+During a period of declining interest rates, our borrowing costs generally decrease while the yields earned on our leveraged fixed-rate mortgage assets remain static, which could result in an increase in our net interest spread and net interest margin.